TejLambe/Getting-Cleaning-Data/code_book.md

- Code Book
+ Code Book <br />
- This document gives description about all variables corresponds to tidy_data.txt
+ This document gives description about all variables corresponds to tidy_data.txt <br />

- activity
+ activity <br />
 			This variable represents activity.
 It corresponds to activity_label.txt file. subject
 			This variable corresponds to subject from subjet_test.txt and subject_train files.